Event List

 Saturday Mar 21, 2026 Gates Open at 6:00 PM to set up

 Sunset is at 7:38 PM and it gets dark quickly.
-Although the daytime temperatures may be warm, the temperatures can become quite chilly as the night progresses into the wee hours of the night.
-So be sure to bring along a warm coat, cap and even gloves are essential to help you enjoy the evening.
-A reclining lawn chair and blanket would be a nice addition as well.
+Although the daytime temperatures may be warm, the temperatures can become quite chilly as the night progresses into the night so be sure to bring along a warm coat, cap and even gloves are essential to help you enjoy the evening.
+A reclining lawn chair and blanket would be a nice as well.
 Of course the observatory classroom will be a nice spot to warm up a bit and visit with friends.

 Some tips for a successful Messier Marathon quest.